National Christian Forensics and Communications Association

 The Christian Speech & Debate League, also known as the National Christian Forensics and Communications Association, is a speech and debate league for Christian students in the United States.
 The NCFCA was established in 2001 after outgrowing its parent organization, the Home School Legal Defense Association (HSLDA), which had been running the league since it was originally established in 1995.
 NCFCA is now organized under its own board of directors with regional and state leadership coordinating various tournaments throughout the season.

-Since 2001, the NCFCA seeks to provide students with the opportunity to apply and communicate their worldview with skill and clarity through competitive debate.
-The mission of the organization is to "challenge and equip ambassadors for Christ to communicate truth with integrity and grace."
-As a Christian organization, NCFCA's statement of faith is the Nicene Creed.
-NCFCA claims that "...their training and competition will provide a supportive opportunity for them to apply a biblical worldview to real-life issues."

 Structure of the organization

 The NCFCA is a volunteer-run, non-profit organization.
 Tournaments are run by volunteers, who are usually parents, club directors, and league officials in the area.
 The judging pool includes parents of competitors, NCFCA alumni, and members of the community.
+For moot court, the judging pool includes parents of competitors and members of the community with experience in law (e.g. attorneys, judges).
 Coaches also serve as judges on a volunteer basis.
-The NCFCA is governed by a board and divided into eleven regions.
+The NCFCA is governed by a board and divided into fourteen regions.
 Each region has a regional coordinator and each state has a representative.